 What’s not to love about those little Jiffy Corn Muffin mixes?
 They’re cheap and tasty.
 That usually gets a thumbs up from me!
-At the moment, however, I have a half used bag of cornmeal on my shelf that I bought so I could fill my birdfeeder with some Homemade Birdseed Cakes.
-That got me to wondering – I could put that cornmeal to good use if I could figure out how to Make My Own Jiffy corn muffins.
+At the moment however, I have a half used bag of cornmeal on my shelf that I bought so I could fill my birdfeeder with some homemade birdseed cakes.
+That got me wondering if I could put that cornmeal to good use by figuring out how to make my own Jiffy corn muffins.

 These muffins were just as tasty as the mix version.
 About the only difference was that they were not quite as fluffy.
 This might have been due to the fact that this recipe calls for baking powder (a lot of it actually) and my baking powder is getting rather old.
 Perhaps a new can of baking powder would have given a little better rise to my muffins.

 1/2 cup Yellow Cornmeal